 The inspection team will carry a Healthcare Improvement Scotland photo ID card.

-The onsite inspection is expected to take place over 1 to 3 days (depending on the size of the hospital site).
+The onsite inspection is expected to take place over 1 to 3 days (depending on the size of the site).
 Offsite discussion with representatives of the NHS board using Microsoft Teams will also form part of the inspection.
 When inspectors are onsite for the inspection, this will generally be between $8.00 \, \text{am} - 6.00 \, \text{pm}$.
 We will endeavour to ensure there is minimal disruption to the provision of care to patients by our inspection team.

-Inspectors will endeavour to minimise the burden on staff delivering care when we visit wards and departments and will aim to conduct the main part of the inspection as observations of care.
+Inspectors will endeavour to minimise the burden on staff delivering care when we visit wards and departments.
 However, where possible and necessary, we will speak with members of staff and inspectors will, if approached, be happy to listen to the views or concerns of staff.

-On arrival at the hospital site, the lead inspector will attend the hospital main reception and announce the inspection.
-The lead inspector will ask reception staff to contact the NHS board senior managers onsite, requesting they meet with the lead inspector to make the NHS board aware of the inspection process, the time the inspection team are expected to be on site and the remit of the inspection.
+On arrival at the site being inspected, the lead inspector will attend the main reception and announce the inspection.
+The lead inspector will ask reception staff to contact the NHS board senior managers onsite, requesting they meet with the lead inspector, to make the NHS board aware of the inspection process, the time the inspection team are expected to be on site and the remit of the inspection.

-An inspection programme (including timings but excluding details of the wards and departments to be inspected) will be shared with the hospital management team.
+An inspection programme will be shared with the hospital management team.

+On arrival at the mental health unit, the inspector will introduce themselves and explain the inspection process to the nurse in charge.
 At this point, we will also request any information that will be required to undertake the inspection.
 This will include a template for the collation of necessary staffing information.